tikv/website/content/deep-dive/consensus-algorithm/introduction.md

         weight: 2
 ---

-When building a distributed system one principal goal is often to build in fault-tolerance.
-That is, if one particular node in a network goes down, or if there is a network partition, the systems continues to operate.
-The cluster of nodes taking part in a distributed consensus protocol must come to agreement regarding values, and once that decision is reached, that choice is final, even if some nodes were in a faulty state at the time.
+When building a distributed system, one principal goal is to build in fault-tolerance.
+That is, if one particular node in the network goes down, or if there is a network partition, the system should continue to operate in a consistent way, i.e., nodes in the system should have a consensus on the state (or simply "values") of the system.
+The consensus should be considered final once it is reached, even if some nodes were in faulty states at the time of decision.

 Distributed consensus algorithms often take the form of a replicated state machine and log.
 Each state machine accepts inputs from its log, and represents the value(s) to be replicated, for example, a change to a hash table.
 They allow a collection of machines to work as a coherent group that can survive the failures of some of its members.